Cooperative Experience Manager

 Entrance Level Experience/Education Required

-- 1. Bachelor’s degree or higher.
-Or 4 years of experience navigating college/university student resources particularly in a residential setting and 4 years of progressively responsible management experience.
+- 1. Bachelor’s degree or higher and 4 years of experience navigating college/university student resources particularly in a residential setting and 4 years of progressively responsible management experience.

 - 2. Experience organizing and leading trainings and familiarity with best practices in adult learning pedagogy.